-What are the advantages of hiring a consulting firm to walk me through the process?
+What are the advantages of hiring regulation specialists to walk me through the process?

-What are the disadvantages of hiring a consulting firm to walk me through the process?
+What are the disadvantages of hiring regulation specialists to walk me through the process?

 The only disadvantages would be the cost but the advantages outweigh the minimal costs affiliated with becoming an ISP/CLEC.

-Should I hire a telecom attorney or a consulting firm?
+Should I hire a telecom attorney or regulation specialists?

 There are many telecom attorney’s more than capable of handling the regulatory process.
 Unfortunately they look at your plan from strictly the legal aspect and not the business aspect.
-A consulting firm like CLEC Strategies offers much more than regulatory work.
+Regulation specialists like CLEC Strategies offers much more than regulatory work.
 CLEC Strategies has and uses the top telecom attorney’s in the USA.
 Turn-Key solutions often save dollars in the long run.